 Accommodation will not be regarded as adequate if it is or will be, overcrowded under the respective regulations such as:

-- temporary accommodation– for instance if a family member intends to live in the accommodation for a short time; and
+- Temporary Accommodation- for instance if a family member intends to briefly live in the accommodation

-For instance, an accommodation is a one (1) room sleeping accommodation.
-The house would be occupied by a couple with one child aged 2 years.
-The housing is overcrowded under 326(2)(a) as a child aged one or over but under ten is counted as one-half of a unit and in terms of Table I Section 326(2)(c) of the Housing Act 1985, only 2 people are permitted for such 1 room sleeping accommodation.
+For instance, an accommodation is a one (1) room sleeping residence.
+The house to occupy by a couple with a 2-year-old child.
+Therefore, accommodation is overcrowded under 326(2)(a) as a child aged one or over but under ten is counted as one-half of a unit.
+And in terms of Table I Section 326(2)(c) of the Housing Act 1985, only two people are permitted for such one room sleeping accommodation.
 However, the accommodation would have been adequate if:

-- the child instead of 2 years, was less than 1 year, as the space standard does not take into account a child under the age of one; or
+- the child instead of 2 years, was less than 1 year, as the space standard does not consider a child under the age of one; or

 - in addition to one sleeping room, there was a living room then the accommodation would have been adequate for up to 3 people.